 Governor Tom Ridge sought to address this issue during the 1995 Special Session on Crime.
 During this session, legislation was introduced that would:

 On October 21, 1995, Governor Ridge signed into law Act 24 of 1995, commonly referred to as "Megan's Law," which became effective on April 21, 1996.
 There were several amendments to Megan's Law as a result of court decisions.

 Then, on November 24, 2004, Governor Edward Rendell signed into law Senate Bill No. 92, which made significant changes to Megan's Law.
 Most notably, information on all registered sexual offenders would now be available to the public through the Internet.

 On December 20, 2011, Governor Tom Corbett signed into law Senate Bill No. 1183.
-S.B.1183 also known at the “Adam Walsh Bill”, brought the Commonwealth into compliance with The Adam Walsh Child Protection and Safety Act.
+S.B.1183 also known as the “Adam Walsh Bill”, which became effective December 20, 2012.
+This action brought the Commonwealth into compliance with The Adam Walsh Child Protection and Safety Act.
 Pennsylvania now joins the coordinated and comprehensive national sexual offender registry.
 Other noteworthy enhancements that were brought into law include: Expanding the list of sexual offenses that require sexual offender registration; and Extending sexual offender registration requirements to juvenile offenders who were adjudicated of Rape, Involuntary Deviate Sexual Intercourse, Aggravated Indecent Assault or adjudication(s) of solicitation, attempt, or conspiracy of the same.